About

 The Research

 While attending higher education can be stressful for many students, some individuals face additional challenges to enrolling and completing their degrees, including students who are single parents and students who are hard of hearing.
 Both groups tend to already have low incomes and are less likely to graduate than other students.
 For example, the vast majority of single mothers (89%) in the U.S. are low-income and 63% are at or below federal poverty levels.
-These groups of students also have higher expenses, needing costly childcare services and hearing aids and cochlear implants that are rarely covered by insurance.
+Both groups of students also have higher expenses, needing costly childcare services and hearing aids and cochlear implants that are rarely covered by insurance.

 However, the benefits of finishing their degrees can be life changing.
 Research shows that earning a postsecondary credential will lead to higher earnings, reduced poverty rates, improved health and well-being, and increased civic engagement.
 Furthermore, for those with children, completing degrees has an intergenerational benefit on their children’s behavior and education (they are also more likely to attend college themselves).
 Finally, earning postsecondary credentials results in a positive impact to society, as these individuals tend to contribute more taxes and are less likely to need public benefits and assistance.